How much does Robotic Process Automation (RPA) really Cost?

 Ultimately the key to RPA success is understanding that it is not a silver bullet.
 Instead, RPA is a cog in the wheel of your business that, when appropriately oiled, can turn far more efficiently.

 Blueprint helps companies successfully scale RPA, cut costs, and achieve ROI 5x faster than RPA alone.
 Blueprint's Enterprise Automation Suite is the business process command center driving your robotic process automation culture.
-The suite provides a central repository where all stakeholders can collaboratively design, define, optimize, and store complex, end-to-end processes.
+The suite provides a central repository where all stakeholders can collaboratively capture, design, define, optimize, and store complex, end-to-end processes.
 With Blueprint, process improvement is transparent, ensuring both business and IT can visualize and gain alignment during the design and optimization stages.

 Digital Blueprints provide the context, visibility, and alignment modern enterprises need to design and deliver high-quality RPA implementations in half the time.